Please choose this option if you have any Brother ScanNCut cutting machine

 You can now open these '.fcm' cutting files using this desktop app.
 It works just like the cloud based Brother CanvasWorkspace, but the software is now directly installed on your own PC.

 Each of our website CD listings shows a galley photo of the finished templates on that CD.
-On every one of our CDs we include 3 help files:
+On every one of our CDs we include help files: These include images of the finished templates, any fold or build information & template sizes.

 Many of our designs have multiple pages and elements, so if you resize them you will need to make sure that you resize each page and each element by the same percentage.
 Alternatively you can open all of the elements up on 1 page, then re-size them together and then split them up again.
 You will also need to make sure that you retain the aspect ratio or you will distort the designs.